BestTimesToVisit.com Logo

 culture

-Be mindful of Singapore's strict laws, especially regarding littering and chewing gum.
-You can get hefty fines for dropping even a small piece of trash, and bringing gum into the country is prohibited.
-It's all part of what keeps the city so remarkably clean and orderly.
+Be mindful of Singapore's strict laws regarding littering and chewing gum.
+You can get fined heavily for dropping even a small piece of trash, and bringing gum into the country is prohibited.
+It's all part of keeping this city-state so clean and orderly.

 money